 My daughter doesn’t approve of my yellow raincoat.
 This is not the first time she’s made a comment about it either.

-I turned to her, smiling, and said “I love this raincoat!
+As we talked about it during breakfast I turned to her and said “I love this raincoat!
 Anyway, you can always see me when I’m there, watching you playing.
 You can’t miss me!”
 She made a vague gesture and dismissed me.
 Got to go!

-I know she can’t, but I’m not giving my yellow raincoat up.
+I know she can’t but the yellow raincoat stays.
 You see, I can’t help it either.
 I think it’s important that we both give each other space to be who we are.
-At this point of my life, I know who I am and I understand that she’s still exploring who she wants to be.
+At this point of my life I know who I am and I understand that she’s still exploring who she wants to be.

-Exchanges like this one, make me reflect back and contemplate how easy it is to loose ourselves in our effort to please others and feel accepted and endorsed by them.
-I want to be loved, respected and admired by my daughter but I don’t want to be someone other than who I am.
+Exchanges like this make me realize how easy it is to loose ourselves as we try to please others and feel accepted and endorsed by them.
+I want to be loved, respected, and admired by my daughter but I don’t want to be someone other than who I am.
 It’s been a long journey to claiming self-hood.
 There’s no going back.

-I learned early in life, that friendship and love, are often used by people to extract a heavy price.
+I know that friendship and love are often used by people to extract a heavy price.
 How many times, especially women, morph to fit who they are with, be it family, friend or lover?
 Is this what love and friendship are supposed to be?
 Certainly not.

 I was born to parents who expected perfection, albeit their version of it, and demanded obedience.
 They were strict and unyielding.
 I worked hard to satisfy and please people who weren’t meant to be satisfied.